 1. Talk to your doctor

 This may seem obvious, but never take on a new weight loss plan without your healthcare team’s guidance.
-Let your doctor or diabetes educator know that you plan to lose weight, and share your diet and exercise plans with them.
-Ask if there are changes that might need to be made to your basal insulin, or if you need to adjust bolus doses on your insulin pump to prevent hypoglycemia.
+Let your doctor or diabetes educator know that you plan to lose weight and discuss your options with them.
+If you’ve struggled to lose weight through multiple diet and exercise plans, they may suggest weight loss surgery like sleeve gastrectomy from the experts at CCS Gastric Sleeve Newcastle.
+From there you can ask if there are changes that might need to be made to your basal insulin, or if you need to adjust bolus doses on your insulin pump to prevent hypoglycemia.
 Newer insulin pumps have touch screen capabilities so making insulin delivery adjustments is simple – check your device’s instruction manual for specific directions on how to program any changes.

 2. Avoid fad diets—do it the old fashioned way